gothwalritu/Pewlett-Hackard-Analysis/README.md

 ### B.	The list of employees who are retiring.

 The screenshot of table is shown in figure 2.
 The columns in the table are employee number, first name, last name, title, from-date and to-date.
-To obtain this table we merged employees and titles using inner join, which then filtered by the birth date which should be between ‘1952-01-01’ and ‘1955-12-31’.
-There is one issue with this table that there are duplicates for employees because working at the company employees might have acquired different roles and hence these titles are listed in the table below.
+To obtain this table we merged employees and titles tables using inner join, which then filtered by the birth date which should be between ‘1952-01-01’ and ‘1955-12-31’.
+There is one issue with this table that there are duplicate entries for employees, because while working at the company employees might have acquired different roles and hence all of these titles are listed in the table.

 ![Picture_2, retirement titles]( https://github.com/gothwalritu/Pewlett-Hackard-Analysis/blob/main/module_7_challenge_screenshots/retirement_titles.csv.png)